docopt/docopt.php/README.rst

     --directory=DIR  Some directory [default: ./]

-- If the option is not repeatable, the value inside ``[default: ...]`` will be interpeted as string.
+- If the option is not repeatable, the value inside ``[default: ...]`` will be interpreted as string.
 If it *is* repeatable, it will be splited into a list on whitespace::

     Usage: my_program.php [--repeatable=<arg> --repeatable=<arg>]